-House expected to vote on updated anti-Semitism resolution today, after Dem infighting
+Pelosi says House will vote on all ‘forms of hatred,’ but resolution won't address Omar after party uproar

 President Trump, turning to Twitter on Wednesday, highlighted Democrats' troubles getting the resolution passed.
 He wrote that their failure to "take a stronger stand" against anti-Semitism was "shameful."

-Fox News has been told that the Democratic caucus is trying to get the language of the proposed anti-Semitism language “right," and that there is concern about mentioning Omar by name -- a non-starter for many members of the Congressional Black Caucus.
+Fox News has been told that there was concern in the Democratic ranks about mentioning Omar by name -- a non-starter for many members of the Congressional Black Caucus.
 Two knowledgable sources said such a scenario could increase security threats against Omar, who is a Muslim.

 Republicans did not specifically name Rep. Steve King, R-Iowa, in a bipartisan disapproval measure that followed comments that seemingly defended white nationalism earlier this year.
 But GOP leaders stripped King of his committee assignments as punishment -- while Omar remains on the House Foreign Affairs Committee, and Democrats say they have no plans to oust her.